marianogrimaux/PHP-LearnByDoing/Lesson 2 - Intro to OOP/2-AtributesAndMethods/Attributes.md

 ####Class variables

 The main property of class variables is that they will remain the same across all the instances of the class.
-They don't deppend on the instance, and no instance of that class can change its value.
+They don't depend on the instance, and no instance of that class can change its value.

 Going back to our Greeting class, we can define a class variable.